Support Customer Login

-As you begin to look to the fall to support your RtI/MTSS efforts to strengthen math instruction in your district, here are ten tips to help leaders prepare for and support a 2022-23 USNS implementation.
+As you begin to look to the fall to support your RtI/MTSS efforts to strengthen math instruction in your district, here are ten tips to help leaders prepare for and support a 2024-25 USNS implementation.

 Everyone needs to know the purposes for administering the Screeners.
 This needs to be communicated early and often.
-Even if this is your 3rd or 4th year of implementation, the reasons for using the USNS should be communicated to all involved, including teachers, interventionists, principals and parents.
+Even if this is your 3rd or 4th year of implementation, the reasons for using the USNS should be communicated to all involved, including teachers, interventionists, principals, and parents.

 The most valuable information comes from listening to the students, not the final score.
 For this reason, whenever possible, the teacher who works most directly with the student should be the one who administers the assessments.
 Rather than having specialists, interventionists, para-educators or others give the assessments, consider having them support in classrooms.
 This can free up the teacher to give the assessments.

 High quality professional learning opportunities are critical for a successful USNS implementation.
 How and when will teachers learn (and share what they have learned) about the administration, scoring, and use of the USNS?
 At a minimum, provide time for teachers to read the assessments, discuss, and ask questions.
 Additionally, practice scoring the interviews to develop inter-rater reliability in scoring.
-You may have video interview resources in place or check out this 8-minute video, in which we include a variety of K-5 sample interviews that can be helpful for teachers to begin discussing administration and scoring.
-(Note that we share a library of sample interviews in our USNS Implementation PD opportunity.)
+You may have video interview resources in place, or check out this 8-minute video, in which we include a variety of K-5 sample interviews that can be helpful for teachers to begin discussing administration and scoring.
+(Note that we share a library of sample interviews in our USNS Essentials PD opportunity.)

 Administer some assessments yourself.
 This will help you to lead the conversations.
 Videotaping some interviews is very helpful.
 This will provide you with an opportunity to reflect and improve your own practice, while providing you with videos for leading professional development.